Missing dog found 1,600 miles away from California home

-WEST SACRAMENTO, Calif.
-(KTXL) — After searching for her dog for over a year, a West Sacramento woman is going to have him back home in time for Christmas.
+After searching for her dog for over a year, a West Sacramento woman is going to have him back home in time for Christmas.
+KTLA’s sister station KTXL reports.

 After 14 months of looking for her dog, Sandra O’Neill received a call about the whereabouts of her beloved companion, who was found approximately 1,600 miles away.